Heinz Haber: Biography

 In the 1960s and 1970s, he was known in Germany as a popular science spokesperson and wrote magazine columns and numerous books and presented his own TV programs like Professor Haber experimentiert, Das Mathematische Kabinett, Unser blauer Planet, Stirbt unser blauer Planet?, Professor Haber berichtet, and WAS IST WAS mit Professor Haber.
 He was founding editor of the German science magazine Bild der Wissenschaft from 1964 to 1990.
-His memorable experiments included one where the onset of a nuclear chain reaction was simulated with hundreds of mousetraps, each one having been loaded with two ping pong balls.
+His experiments included one where the onset of a nuclear chain reaction was simulated with hundreds of mousetraps, each one having been loaded with two ping pong balls.

 Heinz Haber had two children, Kai (born 1943) and Cathleen (born 1945), from his first marriage, and a third child, Marc (born 1969), from the second.
 His first wife Anneliese lived and son Kai lives in Tucson, Arizona, his second wife Irmgard in Hamburg, Germany.

-Connection to War crimes
+Connection to war crimes

 Haber was a member of several Nazi organizations, although not the NSDAP.
 Testimonies portray Haber as an avid supporter of Hitler and the Third Reich.
 He collaborated with Hubertus Strughold, who had at least knowledge of these crimes.
 They share authorship and several years of work experience on the topic of low pressure experimentation.
 Haber also quoted data gathered in the deadly experiments without raising any ethical issues in his writings.
 During his lifetime he never spoke out against these methods of his peers even though the fact that they happened was public knowledge after the Nuremberg medical trials.
-His claiming to have long had a desire to emigrate to the USA in an interview for Operation Paperclip while also applying for a professorship in Germany is one of several indicators historians point to, labeling him as an adaptive opportunist.
+His claiming to have long had a desire to emigrate to the US in an interview for Operation Paperclip while also applying for a professorship in Germany is one of several indicators historians point to, labeling him as an adaptive opportunist.